1 call, 1 representative, options verified and simplified. No more buyer's remorse.

 We want to be precise about what that means.
 A clean public record is not an endorsement from the Attorney General or the BBB, and we'd never claim it as one.
 It simply means that the place where bad actors in this industry show up is a place we don't.
 That's a floor, not a trophy, and you should hold every company you consider to the same check.

-Why the marketplace model holds up
+Why the independent advocacy model holds up

 What would make us not worth trusting